korry8911/cassandra_test/README.md

 #### Setup and Running

 To run the test you must have python, pip, docker, virtualbox, and docker-machine on OSX running.
 Please see [here](https://docs.docker.com/machine/install-machine/#installing-machine-directly) to setup docker-machine on OSX.
-Next, you will need to create a new docker-machine, clone this repo, install and activate virtualenv, install the requirements, pull down the [Cassandra docker image](https://hub.docker.com/_/cassandra/), then run the tests.
+Next, you will need to create a new docker-machine, clone this repo, install and activate virtualenv, install the requirements, pull down the [Cassandra docker image](https://hub.docker.com/_/cassandra/), then run the tests. `run.sh` will handle all the setup and the running of the tests.

 ```
 # Create new docker-machine